ratwolfzero/hopalong_python/README.md

 Experimenting with different values of these parameters will yield diverse and intricate visual patterns.

+### Output

-#The programs generate a visual representation of the attractor trajectory as a density map, where color intensity reflects the frequency of points visited (hit counts).
+The programs generate a visual representation of the attractor trajectory as a density map, where color intensity reflects the frequency of points visited (hit counts).
 Lighter areas indicate regions of higher density, highlighting the attractor's intricate structure.
 This density map also supports a 3D representation by mapping density values along the Z-axis

 **Basic Version 2D**
 ![Example Attractor Image](./examples/Figure_ex_1.png)